 The State of Third-Party Risk Management in 2020

 The impact of globalization continues to change the competitive landscape for businesses.
 Companies of all sizes, in all markets and geographies, need to increase profitability, reduce costs, grow their businesses and diversify.
 The strategic use of third-party service providers is increasingly necessary to be competitive in every market.
 More than ever, evaluating and understanding both the risks and costs to expansion requires a proactive, strategic approach to ensure communications and data sharing are protected with a superior remote access solution.

 A move toward a cloud-based security perimeter or software-defined perimeter (rather than a traditional firewall) has become increasingly popular for accessibility purposes.
 Cloud computing security is unique because there is no perimeter in the cloud.
 Without a protective shell around your business, it’s critical to be able to authenticate and authorize every user from any remote access point.

 According to Solutions Review, researchers believe that by 2020 an even larger number of businesses will be based on cloud environments, specifically in the public cloud environment.
 This creates the potential for even more vulnerabilities to data or other sensitive information.
 Establishing a strong cloud perimeter may be the crucial next step for businesses to maintain secure remote access.

-Netop’s remote access solution improves efficiency for third-party vendor risk management programs, giving your organization the ability to quickly automate your remote access routines.
-Netop’s proprietary remote control software allows organizations to put parameters in place for each vendor at the most granular level, controlling where and when they can access a network.
+Impero’s remote access solution improves efficiency for third-party vendor risk management programs, giving your organization the ability to quickly automate your remote access routines.
+Impero’s proprietary remote control software allows organizations to put parameters in place for each vendor at the most granular level, controlling where and when they can access a network.
 When parameters are set, vendor access is predictable and far more efficient than attempting to set rules as issues arise.